 The 1971 Bangladesh Liberation War is widely touted as one of India’s greatest military endeavors.
 Important figures from the political, military as well as intelligence spheres are often named in conversations around this armed conflict.

-On the occasion of the 50th anniversary of this war, The EurAsian Times recounts two iconic personalities that sculpted the course of this massive undertaking: the first chief of Research and Analysis Wing (RAW) — India’s external intelligence agency — RN Kao, and the then-Indian Army chief, General Sam HFJ Manekshaw, who was later promoted to the rank of Field Marshal.
+On the occasion of the 50th anniversary of this war, The EurAsian Times recounts two iconic personalities who sculpted the course of this massive undertaking: the first chief of the Research and Analysis Wing (RAW)—India’s external intelligence agency—RN Kao and the then-Indian Army chief, General Sam HFJ Manekshaw, who was later promoted to the rank of Field Marshal.

 India had suffered a humiliating defeat in the war with China in 1962.
 Some believe that the primary reason for this was the country’s lack of intelligence on intensified Chinese activities along the northern frontier.